ratanahaerlavynah/dreamy/_poems/78-where-the-waters-became-her.md

 How could one mind hold such vastness?

 How could one silence compose so many unsong names?
-She had asked ~ "Who am I?"
+She had asked...
+"Who am I?"
 But the water, tender and unspeaking, did not answer.

-It curled around her silence, cradled her shape in its shimmer ~ until the question itself forgot how to form and became something else…
+It curled around her silence, cradled her shape in its shimmer. until the question itself forgot how to form and became something else…

 a hush, a pulse, a knowing too vast to be named.